secure-software-engineering/phasar/README.md

 If errors occur when running the test example your compiler might be misconfigured or worse (please report if that happens).

+#### Creating the configuration files
+Before running ourframework you have to create some configuration files.
+Do not worry, that can be done automatically.
+To do that please run the following commands:

+$ cd misc/

+$ ./make_config.sh

+Done!

 ##### Testing single modules
 To test if everything works as expected please run the following commands: